 Sucrose is a type of sugar found abundantly in nature.
 It’s the white, crystalline substance we commonly know as table sugar.
 Imagine those tiny granules you sprinkle on your cereal or stir into your coffee – that’s sucrose.
 It’s a simple carbohydrateCarbohydrates, often called carbs for short, are organic molecules that your body uses for energy.
 They’re one type of fuel the body can use for energy.
-Carbohydrates are made up of carbon, hydrogen, and oxygen atoms, hence the name “carbohydrate”… Read More that our bodies break down to use as a quick source of energy.
+Carbohydrates are made up of carbon, hydrogen, and oxygen atoms, hence the name “carbohydrate” (carbo = carbon, hydrate = water).
+They come in simple… Read More that our bodies break down to use as a quick source of energy.

 The discovery of sucrose as a distinct compound is credited to the 18th-century French chemist Guillaume-François Rouelle.
 However, its widespread use dates back centuries, with sugar cane cultivation originating in ancient India and spreading throughout the world.